 Following a health scare in 2009, Collis got more serious about the craft of corn shuck dolls, seeing as it might have to be a vital source of income if her health worsened and she couldn’t be in the garden center anymore.
 Luckily, her health improved and she’s still front-and-center in the Red Barn.
-But, the ball kept rolling in the corn shuck doll world, with certain pieces of hers going for upwards of $1,000.
+But, the ball was now rolling real fast in the corn shuck doll world of supply and demand, with certain pieces of hers going for upwards of $1,000.

 “What I do is one-of-a-kind, nothing is mass produced,” Collis proudly noted.

 In 2014, Collis was selected to become a member of the highly-competitive and prestigious Southern Highland Craft Guild, with her work now on display and sold at the Folk Art Center on the Blue Ridge Parkway, and also the guild’s renowned craft fair at the U.S. Cellular Center in downtown Asheville each fall.
 Out of 100 applicants that year, nine were selected, with Collis the only artisan specializing in corn shuck dolls.